 Non-network provider reimbursement amount.
-The amount that Medica will pay to a nonnetwork provider for each benefit is based on one of the following, as determined by Medica:
+The amount that Medica will pay to a non-network provider for each benefit is based on one of the following, as determined by Medica:

-- A percentage of the amount Medicare would pay for the service in the location where the 1. service is provided.
-Medica generally updates its data on the amount Medicare pays within 30 - 60 days after the Centers for Medicare and Medicaid Services updates its Medicare data; or - 2.
-A percentage of the provider's billed charge; or

-- 3. A nationwide provider reimbursement database that considers prevailing reimbursement rates and/or marketplace charges for similar services in the geographic area in which the service is provided; or - 4.
+- A percentage of the amount Medicare would pay for the service in the location where the service is provided.
+Medica generally updates its data on the amount Medicare pays within 30 60 days after the Centers for Medicare and Medicaid Services updates its Medicare data; or - 2.
+A percentage of the provider's billed charge; or - 3.
+A nationwide provider reimbursement database that considers prevailing reimbursement rates and/or marketplace charges for similar services in the geographic area in which the service is provided; or - 4.
 An amount agreed upon between Medica and the non-network provider; or - 5.
-An amount required by the Federal No Surprises Act of 2020, when applicable.
+An amount equal to the median of Medica's network contracted rates for the same or similar services in the geographic area in which the service is provided.